Wednesday, December 26, 2012

 My favourite spread from the book.

-I participated in the Sketchbook Project, a project that is based out of Brooklyn, New York.
-The participants of the project choose one of several themes offered and fill the supplied sketchbook with the theme.
-I chose "life underground".
 I can't say it's my best work, but it allowed me not to over think every line I put down.
 Plus, I procrastinated too much and meeting the deadline also forced me to just put images down on paper.
 Some images are a stretch from the theme but that's ok with me.
 A fun project and now it's time to concentrate on my oils.